Programming Radios for FMS Offseason

 Use the Start menu or desktop shortcut to launch the program.

-If the your computer is running Windows Vista or Windows 7, a prompt may appear about allowing the configuration utility to make changes to the computer.
-Click “Yes” if the prompt appears.
+A prompt may appear about allowing the configuration utility to make changes to the computer.
+Click Yes if the prompt appears.

 FMS-Lite Mode to enter FMS-Lite Mode.